rayyan35p/tp/docs/DeveloperGuide.md

 1. Mark tasks as incomplete

-    1. Prerequisite: There must be projects which contain tasks present in TaskHub.
+    1. Prerequisite: There must be projects which contain tasks present in the displayed project list.

     2. Test case: `unmarkT pr/1 t/1 2 3`<br>
        Expected: Marks tasks at indexes 1, 2, 3 in the first project as incomplete and returns the corresponding message to the user.